Introduction

 /home/CPANELUSERNAMEHERE/PHPMailerTest

-With the PHPMailer library in the above mentioned location you would copy the example form into the document root of your domain.
-In this example we will assume that we are using the Primary Domain of the cPanel account so the document root is the public_html directory.
+With the PHPMailer library in the location mentioned above, you would copy the example form into your domain's document root.
+In this example, we will assume we are using the Primary Domain of the cPanel account, so the document root is the public_html directory.

 cp -v ~/PHPMailerTest/examples/contactform.phps ~/public_html/testForm.php

-Next open the testForm.php script with the text editor of your choice and find the require statement which looks like this:
+Open the testForm.php script with the text editor of your choice and find the "require" statement, which looks like this:

 require '../vendor/autoload.php';

-Remove the existing require statement from inside of the file and replace it with the following require statements.
-Be sure to use the full path to the files to avoid problems.
+Remove the "require" statement from step 2 and replace it with the following "require" statements.
+Be sure to use the full path to the files from Step 2 to avoid problems.

 require '/home/CPANELUSERNAMEHERE/PHPMailerTest/src/Exception.php';